farol360/ancora_waldyr_becker/README.md

 # Project F.A.P.
 Gestão.

-A system to manage patients at the Waldyr Becker institution to support the cancer patient.
+A system to manage patients at the Waldyr Becker institution to support patients with cancer diagnostic.

 The scope of the system: